Local land search charges

 As buying a property is usually the biggest financial commitment most of us make, we would always recommend that you use a solicitor or licensed conveyancer to carry out the conveyancing and searches.

-You can email your queries to the Council's land charges team using the contact details provided on the right.
+You can email your queries or your search request to Local Land Charges Services.
 Links to the National Land Information Service and TM Search Group have also been provided, where you can submit your search electronically.

 Local Land Charges Search Fees - (Residential and Commercial)